c-frame/aframe-extras/src/misc/README.md

 - **checkpoint**: Target for [checkpoint-controls](/src/controls/checkpoint-controls.js).
 - **grab**: When used on one or both hands, lets the player pick up objects with `hand-controls`.
 Requires `sphere-collider` and using CANNON physics.
 - **jump-ability**: Allows player to jump using keyboard or gamepad, when physics is enabled. *Not VR-friendly*.
-- **mesh-smooth**: Apply to models that looks "blocky", to have Three.js compute vertex normals on the fly for a "smoother" look.
 - **normal-material**: Applies a MeshNormalMaterial to the entity, such that face colors are determined by their orientation.
 Helpful for debugging geometry.
 - **sphere-collider**: Detects collisions with specified objects.
 Required for `grab`.
 - **toggle-velocity**: Animates an object back and forth between two points, at a constant velocity.